ConcordUSA/engineering-core-values/corevalues/operationallyready/operationally-ready.md

 1. Ensure alerts are actionable.
 Avoid alerting for strictly informational purposes; alerting fatigue from routine alerts will numb operations staff and cause them to miss or respond more slowly to true events.
 2. Ensure alerts are throttled.
 Emitting a new alert each time an error occurs can result in an overwhelming number of alerts within a short period of time during heavy loads.
 3. Ensure your alerting mechanism is at least as reliable as the system being observed.
 Alerting via e-mail (which may not be deemed mission-critical from an enterprise tiering perspective) is not acceptable for a core mission critical business system.
 4. Remember that your monitoring solution should be less complicated than the system you are monitoring.
-Monitoring and Alerting systems seem probe to over-engineering, and this complexity should be scrutinized carefully.
+Monitoring and Alerting systems seem prone to over-engineering, and this complexity should be scrutinized carefully.

 ## Maintainability